HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Cluster selection

 General users enter the Cluster Selection page after logging into HotDB Management successfully.
-If the DR mode is enabled, please refer to the chapter "Compute node cluster selection" in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the display and explanation of the cluster selection page.
+If the DR mode is enabled, please refer to the chapter "Compute node cluster selection" in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the display and explanation of the cluster selection page.

 - The compute node cluster displayed is the compute node cluster with access or control privilege owned by the login user.
 Click on a specific cluster to enter the cluster for viewing and management operations.
 When the cluster compute node and configDB are running normally, the page icon is green (as shown below) and the cluster can be accessed normally.